nasa-gibs/worldview/config/default/common/config/metadata/layers/modis/terra/MODIS_Terra_SurfaceReflectance_Bands121.md

+**8 November 2020 Notice**: The MODIS instrument aboard the Terra satellite experienced a Printed Wire Assembly (PWA) failure on 5 October 2020.
+This has resulted in a reduction in the overall Terra daytime coverage and many of the MODIS/Terra imagery layers have a slightly jagged appearance with less coverage over the northern high latitude regions.
+This issue will affect land daytime MODIS/Terra products that primarily rely on the Reflective Solar Bands (RSB) (i.e. visible bands) indefinitely.
+[Learn more about the issue](https://landweb.modaps.eosdis.nasa.gov/cgi-bin/QA_WWW/displayCase.cgi?esdt=MOD&caseNum=PM_MOD_20280&caseLocation=cases_data&type=C6).

+---

 False Color: Red = Band 1, Green = Band 2, Blue = Band 1

 Vegetation is very reflective in the near infrared (Band 2), and absorbent in Band 1.
 Assigning band 2 to green means even the smallest hint of vegetation will appear bright green in the image.
 Liquid water on the ground will be very dark since it absorbs in the red and the SWIR and sediments in water appear pink.
 This band combination is good for identifying vegetation changes, drought and floods.